Star teachers with an average rating of 5,0 stars and more than 289 reviews.

-Consult the profiles freely and contact your ideal tutor according to your criteria (prices, qualifications, reviews, face-to-face or webcam lessons)
+View the profiles freely and contact your ideal tutor, based on your own criteria (prices, qualifications, reviews, face-to-face or online lessons).

 Learning a new language is undoubtedly an enriching and, possibly, a life-changing experience.
 Not only does one learn the grammar of the language, but you will be exposed to its history (origin) and the rich vein of influences that runs through it.
 Your way of looking at its native language speakers will change forever and you will also look at the world differently, as if you’re processing information through a different lens.
 You will be exposed to the Afrikaans-speaker’s (called Afrikaners, depending on their degree of fervour for the language) world; his/her culture, traditions, food and activities which could include rugby, jukskei, boeremusiek and sokkiedans.
 If you were invited to an Afrikaans-speaker’s home, you might be treated to a braai (South African barbecue), bobotie (spiced minced meat with an egg-based topping) or koeksisters (fried dough infused with syrup).
 Good enough reason to consider immersion, I would say!